knyte knyte knyte space space space

 Metalanguage

 It's well known in knowledge engineering that any natural language can be represented as a semantic graph.
 It's well known in computer sceince that any programming language can be represented as a semantic graph.
-All of these semantic graphs are knowledge bases.
-If we unite them into single knowledge base, we will get metalanguage.
+If we unite these semantic graphs into one, we will get Metalanguage.